aimms/documentation/dataexchange/mapping.rst

 Row-based Table mapping elements
 =================================

-For files types like CSV, Parquet and Excel data is organized in tables or collection of tables.
-This makes the mapping simple and the same for these file types.
+For files types like CSV, Parquet, Excel and SQLite, data is organized in tables or collection of tables.
+This makes these table-based mapping simple and the same for all these file types.

 The root of the mapping specifies the file type.
-These are possible roots of the row based table mappings
+These are the possible roots of a row based table mappings

 * the ``AimmsCSVMapping`` element for CSV files
 * the ``AimmsParquetMapping`` element for Parquet files